SimplyVlad/contract-summarizer/README.md

 usr: jsmith <br>
 pwd: jsmith <br>

+It has been tested with emplyoment contracts in both English and German, but it could work with others as well.

 ### Configuration
 Add more usernames in streamlit/config.yaml and generate the respective hashes using the hasher script - ```utils/hasher.py```